Dagidag7/c-sharp--emergency--simulation/README.md

 ### 1. OOP Concepts Used

-ï¿½   **Inheritance:** I used inheritance to create specialized emergency unit classes (Police, Firefighter, Ambulance) that inherit from a common `EmergencyIncident` base class.
-This allowed me to reuse common properties and methods while defining unique behaviors for each unit type. ï¿½   **Polymorphism:** Polymorphism was implemented through the `CanHandle` and `RespondToIncident` methods.
-Each subclass overrides these methods to handle incidents in its specific way. ï¿½   **Abstraction:** The `EmergencyIncident` class is an abstract class, providing a common interface for all incident types.
-This hides the complexity of the specific incident handling from the main simulation loop. ï¿½   **Encapsulation:** I encapsulated the incident type and location within the `Incident` class, ensuring that these properties are accessed and modified through controlled methods.
+•   **Inheritance:** I used inheritance to create specialized emergency unit classes (Police, Firefighter, Ambulance) that inherit from a common `EmergencyIncident` base class.
+This allowed me to reuse common properties and methods while defining unique behaviors for each unit type.
+•   **Polymorphism:** Polymorphism was implemented through the `CanHandle` and `RespondToIncident` methods.
+Each subclass overrides these methods to handle incidents in its specific way.
+•   **Abstraction:** The `EmergencyIncident` class is an abstract class, providing a common interface for all incident types.
+This hides the complexity of the specific incident handling from the main simulation loop.
+•   **Encapsulation:** I encapsulated the incident type and location within the `Incident` class, ensuring that these properties are accessed and modified through controlled methods.

 ### 2. Simple Text-Based Structure (Class Diagram)